 - What choices can I make to live more on purpose?

 Richard Tyler’s book Jolt: Shake up Your Thinking and Upgrade Your Impact for Extraordinary Success hits on some of the same points from a different angle.
-Tyler is a behavioural psychologist and West End performing artist.
+Tyler is a behavioral psychologist and West End performing artist.

 Describing his own experience, he says, “My drive to be perfect stopped me from being brave, bold and bucking the trend.”